s338moha/s338moha/README.md

-# Hi there! 👋
+# Hi there! 👋 I'm Saad Mohammed

-I'm Saad Mohammed, a first-year Computer Science student @ Toronto Metropolitan University.
+I'm a first-year Computer Science student @ Toronto Metropolitan University.

 ## 🚀 About Me
 - 🔭 Learning Python, Java, and more along the way